je-nnyt/tp/docs/UserGuide.md

 Arguments: `name`, `start`, `end` and `budget`

-start date and end date should be in the format `d-M-yyyy` or `d-M` if the year is the current year.
+Start date and end date should be in the format `d-M-yyyy` or `d-M` if the year is the current year.

-Note that the user do not need to specify the index of the trip if they want to modify the current trip they are in.
+Note: the user do not need to specify the index of the trip if they want to modify the current trip they are in.

 Example of usage: changing the current trip name to "new my trip" and the total budget to 1200